ghanshyam7373/FrontEnd-Interview-Questions/README.md

 - Inline-block elements are laid out in a similar way to inline elements, appearing on the same line if there is enough space.
 - Unlike inline elements, inline-block elements can have width, height, padding, and margin properties applied to them.
 - Inline-block elements can also have vertical alignment properties applied to them.
-- Examples of inline-block elements include <button> , <textarea> , and some form elements.
+- Examples of inline-block elements include button, textarea , and some form elements.

 In summary, display: block creates block-level elements that start on a new line and take up the full width, display: inline creates inline-level elements that flow within the content, and display: inline- block creates elements that behave like inline elements but can have width, height, and vertical alignment properties.
 The choice of display property depends on the desired layout and behavior for the specific element.